examol-corp/pytest-checklist/README.md

 `--checklist-collect=STR` (default `src`)

-This explicitly indicates to collect unit coverage results.
+This explicitly indicates to collect target coverage results.
 If not specified, but `--checklist-report` is given results will be collected using the default.

-`--checklist-ignore=STR` (default `''`)

-Specify files via a comma separated list of glob pattern relative to the `--checklist-collect` root directory to ignore.
-For example `utils.py,no_unit/*.py`.

 `--checklist-report` (default `False`)

 When this flag is given a textual report will be given at the end of the test run.
 Note that even if this is not given the coverage checks will still be run.

-`--checklist-func-min-pass=INT` (default `2`)
+`--checklist-func-min-pass=INT` (default `1`)

-This flag controls the number of unit test pointer marks are needed to get a "passing" unit.
-In the report units with 0 pointers are shown as red, passing numbers are green, and anything in between is blue.
+This flag controls the number of target test pointer marks are needed to get a "passing" target.

-`--checklist-fail-under=FLOAT` (default `0.0`)
+`--checklist-fail-under=FLOAT` (default `100.0`)

-This flag controls the percentage of passing units are needed for the entire coverage check to pass.
+This flag controls the percentage of passing targets are needed for the entire coverage check to pass.
 The percentage is always displayed even without `--checklist-report`.
 If this test is failed then the test process exits with code 1, which is useful for things like CI.

+`--checklist-exclude=STR` (default `''`)

+Specify files via a comma separated list of glob pattern relative to the `--checklist-collect` root directory to ignore.
+For example `utils.py,no_unit/*.py`.
+Because excluded files will not be collected, targets in them will not show up in the ignored target section.
+If you want to ignore specific targets use the inline comments.

+`--checklist-report-ignored` (default `False`)

+When this flag is given the final report will also display the ignored targets that were collected but will not fail.
+Note that anything excluded will not be in this collection.

 #### Example